iserk/student_events/README.md

 git clone https://github.com/iserk/student_events.git
 ```

-### 3.1 Docker
+### 3.1 Docker Compose

-The project can be installed using Docker Compose (make sure you have Docker and Docker Compose installed on your system).
+The project can be installed using `Docker Compose` (make sure you have Docker installed on your system).

 Before starting the project, please update the environment variables in the `.env` file if needed.
 The most important environment variables are the following: